RinoPuji/rinopuji.github.io/_posts/2024-1-27-MGS-english-version.md

 2. You will see some **status icon** at top.Press it to bring the menu.
 3. Before you roll your dice,press **status bar** icon,it will help you to bring down your status bar.Turn on/off your data before your roll.
 4. Roll the dice.If its not landing on the tiles we desired,press **Reset** button.If its land on the tiles that we desired,press **Save** button.
-5. Everytime we press **Reset** or **Save** button,it will automatically close and relaunch MGe application.Do not forget to on your data/wifi back or it the game will not load due server connection check.I provide more example of the usage on this video below :
+5. Everytime we press **Reset** or **Save** button,it will automatically close and relaunch MGe application.Do not forget to on your data/wifi back or the game will not load due server connection check.I provide more example of the usage on this video below :
 <div class="embed-container">
 <iframe width="932" height="1484" src="https://www.youtube.com/embed/DTMitF657j4" title="More example for mgse usage" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>